-- (a) Compilation of bidding documentation;
+- (a) Compilation of bidding documentation.

-- (b) Public invitation of bids;
+- (b)Public invitation of bids;

-- (c) Site meetings or briefing sessions;
+- Site meetings or briefing sessions; (c)

 - (d) Handling of bids submitted in response to public invitation;

-- (e) Evaluation of bids;
+- Evaluation of bids; (e)

-- (f) Award of contracts;
+- Award of contracts; (f)

-- (g) Administration of contracts
+- Administration of contracts (g)

-- (i) After approval of a bid, the accounting officer and the bidder must enter into a written agreement SLA. (h) Proper record keeping
+- After approval of a bid, the Accounting Officer and the bidder must enter into a written (h) agreement SLA.

+- (i) Proper record keeping

-- (i) Original / legal copies of written contracts agreements should be kept in a secure place for future reference purposes.
+- Original / legal copies of written contracts agreements should be kept in a secure place for (j) future reference purposes.